microsoft/inshellisense/README.md

 inshellisense bind
 ```

-Additionally, inshellisense is also aliased under `is` after install for convenience.
+Additionally, inshellisense is also aliased under `is` after installation for convenience.

 ## Integrations